PGI High-performance Compilers and Tools for Microsoft Windows

 PGI Visual Fortran is available as a single user node-locked license or a multi-user network floating license.
 Both versions include the newest version of the Visual Studio shell.

 PGI Workstation and PGI Server for Windows consist of command-level versions of the PGI compilers and both command-level and graphical versions of the PGDBG debugger and PGPROF performance profiler.
 An integrated development environment (IDE) is neither provided nor supported.
-PGI Visual Fortran is compatible with Visual Studio 2008, Visual Studio 2010, Visual Studio 2012 and Visual Studio 2013.
+PGI Visual Fortran is compatible with Visual Studio 2013 and Visual Studio 2015.
 PGI Visual Fortran is included with all PGI Workstation and PGI Server products for Windows containing Fortran.

 PGI products for Windows are available either for x64+accelerator or x64 only platforms.
 PGI Accelerator products—the x64+accelerator platform products—include support for OpenACC directives, and from within the PGI Accelerator Fortran compiler, support for CUDA Fortran.
 PGI Accelerator compilers are supported on all Intel and AMD x64 processor-based systems with CUDA-enabled NVIDIA GPU and select AMD GPU accelerators.